The Ultimate In Birding Tours

 Mammals are not conspicuous in Dumoga-Bone, but we may encounter Gorontalo Macaque.

-In the open country around Dumoga Bone we should find a number of other species such as Great and Intermediate Egrets, Wandering Whistling Duck, Spotted Harrier, Buff-banded and Barred Rails, White-browed Crake and White-breasted Waterhen and if we are fortunate we will find Rufous Night Heron or Lesser Fish Eagle.
+In the open country around Dumoga Bone, we should find a number of other species such as Great and Intermediate Egrets, Wandering Whistling Duck, Spotted Harrier, Buff-banded and Barred Rails, White-browed Crake and White-breasted Waterhen and if we are fortunate we will find Rufous Night Heron or Lesser Fish Eagle.

 Sulawesi, Morotai & Halmahera: Day 11 This morning we will start early and explore some of the surviving montane forest in Gunung Ambang National Park.
 Here we will endeavour to find the localized Matinan Flycatcher, an endemic species restricted to the montane forests of the Minahassa Peninsula (the north-eastern ‘arm’ of the Sulawesi ‘starfish’) and we also have another chance to encounter the beautiful but elusive Scaly-breasted Kingfisher.
 We also have a second chance for Cinnabar Boobook here and if we are really in luck we will come across the seldom-seen Sombre Pigeon.
-We may also find the distinctive local subspecies of Malia as well as a number of other montane species we should have already have observed.
+We may also find the distinctive local subspecies of Malia as well as a number of other montane species we should already have observed.

 Afterwards, we will drive back to Manado and then on to Tangkoko for a two nights stay